 —

-Generous private support for CityParks Green Girls Empowered by ING is provided by The Carroll and Milton Petrie Foundation, Con Edison, The Coca-Cola Company, The Linda B. and Howard S. Stern Family Foundation, the Lily Auchincloss Foundation, the Catskill Watershed Corporation in partnership with New York City Department of Environmental Protection, the MUFG Union Bank Foundation, the Dr. Robert C. and Tina Sohn Foundation, the Watershed Agricultural Council, and The Laura B. Vogler Foundation.
-Title sponsor is ING Financial Services.
-In partnership with NYC Parks.
+Generous private support for CityParks Green Girls is provided by The Carroll and Milton Petrie Foundation, Con Edison, The Coca-Cola Company, The Linda B. and Howard S. Stern Family Foundation, the Lily Auchincloss Foundation, Rose M. Badgeley Charitable Trust, the Catskill Watershed Corporation in partnership with New York City Department of Environmental Protection, the Dr. Robert C. and Tina Sohn Foundation, the Watershed Agricultural Council, and The Laura B. Vogler Foundation.
+Public support is provided by the NYC Council.

 At City Parks Foundation, our mission is to encourage New Yorkers to use their neighborhood parks by offering free environmental education, arts, sports, and community-building programs that bring people into their local green spaces.
 Please give now if you can—we know that city parks will continue to thrive when all New Yorkers get involved.